UnlockNYC/unlock-nyc-web/README.md

 - having issues with TinaCMS build? check out their [Discord](https://discord.com/invite/tina-835168149439643678), it can be helpful!

+- another troubleshooting tip: if all else fails, try "reindexing" `main` from within TinaCloud (🦙)

 ### documentation you might want to read

 - [Tina documentation](https://tina.io/docs/) - for configuring the CMS